Disqualified Drivers: How 86,000 Brits Lose Their Licence Every Year from ONE Offence< Back to blog

 Legislation was amended for this reason, but it only allows for the ban to be extended by discretion rather than take effect after jail time.

-If you enjoyed our research, you can find more studies in the Moneyshake blog, including the top places for motoring offences and how drink driving prevention tech could help bring down crime.
+If you enjoyed our research, you can find more studies in the Moneyshake blog, including the top places for motoring offences.
 Don’t forget to compare the latest car lease deals, as long as you don’t plan on getting banned!

 Moneyshake sent a Freedom of Information request to the DVLA (Driver and Vehicle Licensing Agency) to receive data on the number of drivers disqualified from driving between 01/01/2017 and 20/03/21 by year of disqualification and disqualification offence code.
 Totting up bans were excluded from our study as these can be caused by multiple different offences, as well as non-endorsable offences.